githubixx/ansible-kubernetes-playbooks/README.md

 # ansible-kubernetes-playbooks

-Misc.
-Ansible playbooks for Kubernetes
+Misc. playbooks for Kubernetes used in my blog series about Kubernetes with Ansible at Scaleway (see https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-1/).